xhenos/kodo/content/help/guides/troubleshooting-problems.md

 - Try to restart the device.
 :::

-:::collapse title="App not installed"
+:::collapse App not installed
 You may encounter this if you're installing an official build over an existing **F-Droid** build due to differing signatures.
 Backup your data, uninstall the app, then restore the data in the fresh install.
 :::

-:::collapse title="Attempt to invoke virtual method 'com.hippo.unifile..."
+:::collapse Attempt to invoke virtual method 'com.hippo.unifile...
 This error can be caused by a variety of reasons, all to do with storage.

 - Most commonly it is caused by full storage, check to see if your device or SD Card is full.